syedpeer/diagonal-reveal.js/README.md

 ## Q & A

 Q: 1.
-How to amend mask style and animation?
+How to amend style and animation?
-A: Add style to `.diagonal-mask`, do not cover required css set in Usage.
+A: Add style to `.diagonal-reveal`, do not cover required css set in Usage.
 For example, when amending animation delay time, set `animation-delay` instead of rewrite `animation`.
 Meanwhile add `!important` to force cover.

 Q: 2.
-How to amend mask direction?
+How to amend reveal direction?
-A: pass parameter like `diagonal({direction: 'down-right'})`.
+A: pass parameter like `diagonalIn({direction: 'down-right'})`.